JetBrains/teamcity-sdk-docs/topics/plugins-packaging.md

 <tip>

-If you want to get started with an empty plugin quickly, try the template plugin in the JetBrains Subversion repository [http://svn.jetbrains.org/teamcity/plugins/template-plugin/templateProject](http://svn.jetbrains.org/teamcity/plugins/template-plugin/templateProject).
+If you want to get started with an empty plugin quickly, try the [Template Plugin](http://svn.jetbrains.org/teamcity/plugins/template-plugin/templateProject) in the JetBrains Subversion repository.
 Refer to `readme.txt` for instructions.
 </tip>

 ## Plugins Location